“Within the boundaries of Apostle Islands National Lakeshore is the largest and finest single collection of lighthouses in the country.”

 While life on an island sounds relaxing, there were plenty of hardships to be had.
 In the 1880s, lightkeeper Francis Jacker tried to seek refuge from a brewing storm and was shipwrecked in the cold without food.
 Fortunately, his wife decided to visit and organized a search party when she realized he was missing.
 He was found three days later and an assistant lightkeeper was hired shortly after.

-Outer Island Light
+3. The Italian: Outer Island Light

 The Outer Island Lighthouse stands ninety-feet-high on a tall bluff and was built in 1874.
 The design of the structure was influenced by the Italianate architectural style popular during that time frame.
 A gorgeous cast iron staircase spirals up the inside of the tower to the keeper’s watch room.

-Michigan Island Light Station
+Michigan Island Lighthouses

 There are technically two lighthouses on Michigan Island that make up the “light station”.
 However, one was supposed to be built on Long Island and the second was first located elsewhere.
+On a National Park Service guided tour, you can explore the original lighthouse and museum.
+You can also climb up the new tower to see incredible views from 120 feet off the ground!

 The Michigan Island Lighthouse was erected in the spring of 1857 but was closed just one year later.
 Initially planned to be built on Long Island, the construction company for reasons not known went against authoritative wishes and built this unique structure on Michigan Island instead.
 Because of the error, the company built the La Pointe Lighthouse on Long Island without charge.

-New Michigan Island Light Tower
+New Michigan Island Lighthouse

 In the early 1900s, an effort began to replace the Michigan Island Lighthouse with a higher light.
 This 112-feet-tall cylindrical steel tower was initially located near Philadelphia and was disassembled and brought to Wisconsin – becoming the largest light in the state.
 Originally built in 1880, the tower was transported to Michigan Island in 1919, where it sat on the beach for 10 years before being assembled.

-Bonus: The Ashland Breakwater Lighthouse
+Bonus!
+The Hexagon: Ashland Breakwater Lighthouse

 Even though it’s not in the Apostle Islands, this nearby lighthouse is worth mentioning!
 Built in 1915, Ashland Breakwater Lighthouse is located at the end of a long and detached breakwater, which creates an artificial harbor.
 The tower shape is cylindrical, with a watch room on a hexagonal pyramid tower.
 Located in Chequamegon Bay of Lake Superior, it is owned and managed by the U.S. Coast Guard.